New Authority Truck Insurance Texas: Complete Guide for Trucking Companies & Owner-Operators

 Reefer Breakdown Coverage (If Applicable)

-For refrigerated carriers, Commercial Truck Insurance Texas may include reefer breakdown coverage to protect temperature-sensitive freight from spoilage due to refrigeration failure.
+For refrigerated carriers, New Authority Truck Insurance Texas may include reefer breakdown coverage to protect temperature-sensitive freight from spoilage due to refrigeration failure.

 - Owner-operators